 I’ve always preferred to drive to Melbourne than fly – I just like my independence, the freedom of the road and the convenience once I get there.

-The direct route down the Hume (highway) can be a little tedious, mind you – just as well I’m comfortable behind the wheel!
+The direct route down the Hume (highway) can be a little tedious, just as well I’m comfortable behind the wheel!
 A new touring route has officially opened, however – the Sydney to Melbourne Touring Route.
 It’s not a new road, just a new slant on familiar territory, opening tourists’ eyes to what’s special in the states of NSW and Victoria.

 Keen to try out the multi-day ‘Mega Drive’, I arranged campervan hire through DriveNow, picking up my camper in Sydney.
 After meandering through Sydney’s southern suburbs, we diverted through the gorgeous Royal National Park, emerging at Stanwell Tops and the start of the spectacular Grand Pacific Drive.
 This new road skirts the spectacular Wollongong escarpment, with a bridge hovering above the pounding ocean and offering spectacular views down the coastline.